-The main concern for an average population is (mis)use of their personal information without knowledge.
+The main concern for an average population is the misuse of their personal information without knowledge.

-When you search Google, Facebook, and Amazon, they may not show you results you want to see.
+When you search Google, Facebook, and Amazon, they may not show you the results you want to see.
 They show you what you will click the most.
 This helps them monetize it.
-To show you most relevant results, they need to know as much as possible about you.
-That’s what the game of free services are.
-There is no stopping to it as long as we keep enjoying free product and services.
+To show you the most relevant results, they need to know as much as possible about you.
+That’s what the game of free services is.
+There is no stopping to it as long as we keep enjoying free products and services.

 These companies already know everything about you.
 They know: